tarwn/lessthandot-hugo/blogs/content/posts/2012-02-15-meme15-february-2012-linkedin.md

   - Professional Development

 ---
 ![][1]It's time for #meme15 – Jason Strate's ([twitter][2] | [blog][3]) monthly blogging topic.
-This month, he wants to know, “[Why and how you use LinkedIn?][4]”
+This month, he wants to know, "[Why and how you use LinkedIn?][4]"

 In a discussion at work this week, we agreed that no one knows how to use LinkedIn – even LinkedIn.
 Is it for people to connect with other professionals?
 For companies to post jobs?
 For people to join and post to groups?
-I just realized today that posts to groups now have a “Like” button.
-I've referred to it as “Facebook for professionals, minus the pictures”, but I didn't realize it had gone that far.
+I just realized today that posts to groups now have a "Like" button.
+I've referred to it as "Facebook for professionals, minus the pictures", but I didn't realize it had gone that far.

 <p align="center">
   <img src="http://graphics8.nytimes.com/images/2008/05/07/science/platypus.span.600.jpg" width="300" height="140" alt="" title="It's like a platypus - it couldn't figure out what it was" />